Prag8855/aab/content/guides/permanent-residence.md

 ## Required documents

 These are the required documents **in Berlin**.
 If you apply elsewhere, they require different documents.
 Check the website of the *[[Ausländerbehörde]]* where you apply.

+**December 2024 update:** The *Ausländerbehörde* just changed the application process.
+The required documents have changed.
+You might need a language test and an integration test.

 **[When you apply online](#apply-for-permanent-residence)**, use PDF files or photos.
 Don't use word documents or other formats.
 If you have too many documents, [merge them](https://www.adobe.com/acrobat/online/merge-pdf.html) or [make them smaller](https://www.adobe.com/acrobat/online/compress-pdf.html).
 You can also [mail your documents](/guides/mail-a-letter), but it's not better or faster.